aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

 This way, we are sure that the code we use can be re-distributed when the headers are installed, and that the path to find the headers while in the source tree does not differ from the paths to find the installed headers.
-This works because: - We have put foo.h in a foo subdirectory. - We have used qi_install_header(foo ... )
+This works because:

+  * We have put foo.h in a foo subdirectory.

+  * We have used :ref:`qi_install_header` with the correct SUBFOLDER argument

 * The test can use both the public API and the private implementation

-* Let’s assume you have two libraries, foo and bar, and a foobar executable that need code from foo and bar.
+* Let's assume you have two libraries, foo and bar, and a foobar executable that needs code from foo and bar.

 With the proposed layout, you have something like::